Pre-1965 Silver Coins

 Pre-1965 90% Silver Walking Liberty Half Dollars

-These changes required adjustments in both collecting and investing strategies, as the intrinsic value of coins became separated from their utilitarian purpose.
+These changes required adjustments in both collecting and investing strategies as coins’ intrinsic value became separated from their utilitarian purpose.

 The spot price of silver plays a crucial role in determining the intrinsic value of Pre-1965 silver coins.
 Since these coins contain 90% silver, their worth is directly influenced by fluctuations in silver prices.
 Here’s how the spot price affects their value:

 The intrinsic value of a silver coin is calculated based on its silver content and the current spot price of silver.
 For example, a pre-1965 quarter contains approximately 0.1808 troy ounces of silver.
-If the silver spot price is $25 per ounce, the intrinsic value of the coin is about $4.52.
+If the silver spot price is $25 per ounce, the coin’s intrinsic value is about $4.52.

 These coins are perceived as a hedge against inflation, as their value tends to rise with increasing silver prices, preserving purchasing power over time.